pilaf/webliero-faq/README.md

 * Hold the tab key to view the player scores
 * Press enter to open the chat window
+* While spectating, press Left/Right to change which player the camera follows

 ### What are some popular alternative control schemes?